-Sometimes even the best ideas can fall flat if those at the helm of the project are driven only by money or fame.
-Film is arguably one of the most powerful storytelling mediums out there, and some of the most iconic films of all time were made by people with tremendous passion toward the idea or emotion they wanted to share.
+Sometimes, even the best ideas can fall flat if those at the helm of the project are driven only by money or fame.
+Film is arguably one of the most powerful storytelling mediums out there, and people made some of the most iconic films of all time with tremendous passion for the idea or emotion they wanted to share.
 In other words, a movie pitch is the perfect time to show your personal connection to the story and its themes.
 Make it clear why this story needs to be told and why you’re the filmmaker destined to help tell it.

 3. Make it clear why your film is unique yet bound for success

 While agents and offices do look out for film ideas that are creative and special, it’s not always enough.
-You have to make sure your unique pitch is also something that will most likely attract diverse groups of people and thus, be a success.
-A good exercise to prepare you for this is to write down why your film is unique along with a second list of reasons why your film would be a hit in today’s market.
+You have to make sure your unique pitch is also something that will most likely attract diverse groups of people and, thus, be a success.
+A good exercise to prepare you for this is to write down why your film is unique and a second list of reasons why your film would be a hit in today’s market.

-A lot of people are afraid to compare their film idea to similar existing films for fear of sounding unoriginal.
+Many people are afraid to compare their film ideas to similar existing films for fear of sounding unoriginal.
 However, comparisons can be a powerful way of giving your listener a clearer image of what your movie is all about.
-The trick is to not overdo it or confuse your listener by saying your film is a mix of “The Fellowship of the Rings” and “Game of Thrones” without explaining how or why.
+The trick is not to overdo it or confuse your listener by saying your film is a mix of “The Fellowship of the Rings” and “Game of Thrones” without explaining how or why.

 5. Avoid telling your whole story.

-6. When you think your pitch is done, forget it and come back later.
+6. When you think your pitch is done, forget it and return later.